bitovi/hatchify/doc/schema/attribute-types/number.md

 ## React Rest Behavior

-Similar to the middleware, you MUST provide react rest models a number or `null` value.
+Similar to the API, you MUST provide react rest models a number or `null` value.
 Likewise, they will always return these values:

 ```ts
 Todo.createOne({ attributes: { confidence: 0.0 } })